Franco Malerba: Military experience

 Reserve Officer, Marina Militare.
 Served in 1974-75 (Sottotenente Armi Navali); was assigned to the Destroyer San Giorgio as Science Lecturer to the Naval Academy, and then to the Mariperman Technical Center in La Spezia working on ELF transmission systems.

 Other skills

 Obtained scuba diving license from the Calypso Scuba Club, Geneva (1984).

+In 2021, he started startup company SpaceV to research the possibility of growing plants in space.

 Flying status

 Obtained Private Pilot License (College Park, Washington, D.C., 1973) and then the equivalent Italian flying license.

 Spaceflight experience

 After selection in 1989 as a Payload Specialist by the Italian Space Agency (ASI) and NASA, he became a staff member of ASI and was assigned to the NASA Johnson Space Center, Houston, Texas, for training.
 In September 1991, he was designated Prime Payload Specialist for the TSS-1 Space Shuttle mission.
 Malerba flew as the first Italian citizen in space on STS-46 (31 July 1992 to 7 August 1992).
-He is now involved with the Italian Space Agency (ASI) manned space flight program follow-on activities.
+He is now involved with the ASI's crewed space flight program follow-on activities.